-Despite evidence of the policy's health implications and ineffectiveness, Government amendments made at Report Stage in the House of Commons would allow Minister to ignore Rule 39 orders and prevent ECHR judges injuncting deportation flights unless the risk to migrants is deemed to present "real, imminent and foreseeable risk of serious and irreversible harm".
-This definition would exclude cases where harm or distress is caused to an individual due to a lower standard of healthcare being available in the third country, or lack of access to medical treatments they would have received in the UK.
-The World Medical Association has condemned the Government's plans, warning in an emergency motion passed at its Council meeting Nairobi on Saturday that:
+Despite evidence of the policy's health implications, Government amendments made at Report Stage in the House of Commons would allow the Secretary of State to ignore Rule 39 orders and prevent ECHR judges injuncting deportation flights where relocation is deemed to present "real, imminent and foreseeable risk of serious and irreversible harm" - this could include where a person is at risk of persecution, torture or death due to a medical condition such as AIDS.

+Instead, the Home Secretary will have the sole power to decide whether a threshold for 'serious and irreversible harm' has been met when deporting/detaining people.
+The World Medical Association has condemned the Government's plans, warning in an emergency motion passed that:

 "Human Rights are only meaningful and effective if they are applied equally to everyone.
-Given the key role of the United Kingdom in drafting the European Convention on Human Rights, this creates a dangerous precedent that other nations might seek to follow."
+Given the key role of the United Kingdom in drafting the European Convention on Human Rights, this creates a dangerous precedent that other nations might seek to follow.